 YEAR LAUNCHED 2004

-GENESIS In 2003, Joanne C. Hillhouse, who had just published her first book The Boy from Willow Bend, hatched the idea of a literary prize for Antigua and Barbuda.
-She was motivated by the lack of systems in her community to encourage and support her own writing journey, the fact that such systems still did not exist, and a need to provide such support for other young writers.
-Though there has since been an intermittent Independence literary arts competition, and themed community-organized essay competitions now and again, sustained state-driven and funded programmes focused on nurturing and showcasing the literary arts, as a cultural driver, in and of itself, still do not exist (at this writing in
+THE WADADLI PEN STORY In 2003, Joanne C. Hillhouse, who had just published her first book The Boy from Willow Bend, hatched the idea of a literary prize for Antigua and Barbuda.
+She was inspired by a luncheon speech at the 2003 Caribbean Canadian Literary Expo in which Guyanese writer Ruel Johnson lamented the lack of nurseries for writers in the Caribbean – something she was able to relate to as a writer who came of age in Ottos, Antigua.
+She was motivated by the lack of systems in her community to encourage and support her own writing journey, the fact that such systems still did not exist, and a desire to provide such support for other young writers.
+Since the 2004 launch of the Wadadli Youth Pen Prize and its Wadadli Pen Challenge, there has been an intermittent Independence literary arts competition, periodic themed essay competitions, and intermittent community-driven lit arts initiatives but no sustained programmes, state or otherwise, focused on nurturing and showcasing the literary arts as Wadadli Pen has done, prioritizing arts development over a sustained period with consistency.

-Hillhouse was also inspired by a 2003 presentation at the Caribbean Canadian Literary Expo by Guyanese writer Ruel Johnson vis-à-vis the lack of nurseries for writers in the Caribbean.
-She pitched her idea – for a Caribbean-centric fiction writing contest targeting teens and younger in Antigua and Barbuda – to the Young Explorer, a youth publication, and author (Considering Venus)/screenwriter (The Sweetest Mango, No Seed) D. Gisele Isaac.
+Hillhouse initially pitched her idea – for a Caribbean-imagined fiction writing contest targeting teens and younger in Antigua and Barbuda – to the Young Explorer, a youth publication, and author (Considering Venus)/screenwriter (The Sweetest Mango, No Seed) D. Gisele Isaac.
 Both immediately came on board.
-And though neither remain active partners in the project, their collaboration at the outset made it viable.
-Credit must also go to the late Alstyne Allen (1973-2015), for whom the Best of Books-sponsored Challenge plaque has been named as of 2016.
-Alstyne was the key volunteer in the early years and remained a great support in the years after her active involvement.
+And though neither remain active partners in the project (though Gisele has consistently been one of its many patrons through the years), their collaboration at the outset made it viable.
+Credit must also go to the late Alstyne Allen (1973-2015), for whom the Best of Books-sponsored Challenge plaque has been re-named as of 2016.
+Alstyne, sister-friend of founder Hillhouse as well as Young Explorer associate and sister of its owner Douglas Allen, was the key volunteer in the early years and remained a great support in the years after her active involvement.

-SUMMARY Wadadli Pen’s flagship project has been an annual writing Challenge, guiding young Creatives toward culturally relevant literary expression, and nurturing and showcasing their best efforts.
-In time, the Challenge expanded from fiction to other genres (poetry, creative non-fiction), and other prizes have been added including at one time a Lead by Example Teachers Prize and art prizes.
-Other activities have included workshops, recording and broadcasting of winning works, and the Wadadli Pen website promoting not just the programme but the literary arts in Antigua and Barbuda , the Caribbean, and beyond.
+SUMMARY Wadadli Pen’s flagship project has been its annual writing Challenge, guiding young Creatives toward culturally relevant literary expression, and nurturing and showcasing their best efforts.
+In time, the Challenge extended its age window up to 35 from 16, and added age categories; and expanded from fiction to other genres (poetry, creative non-fiction), other arts (visual) and other prizes (e.g. Lead by Example Teachers Prize, and various themed prizes).
+Other activities have included workshops, recording and broadcasting of winning works, and this Wadadli Pen website promoting not just the programme but the literary arts in Antigua and Barbuda , the Caribbean, and beyond.

 GOAL To Nurture and showcase the literary arts in Antigua and Barbuda